 The best way to learn about a condition monitoring solution is to book a demo with the supplier.
 Below are a list of questions and topics to discuss with the supplier during the demo to help you identify whether the condition monitoring software in question is right for you.

 Part A: How does this system work?

 Systems can differ in a number of ways depending on the use case.
 Ask the supplier the following questions to get a better idea of whether this solution is the right one for you.

 Which type of data does this system collect?

-Condition monitoring involves the analysis of motor metrics.
+Condition monitoring involves the analysis of asset metrics.
 But the type of metric measured can vary from supplier to supplier.

-Before the demo takes place, consider making a list of the types of motor metric data your plant could generate.
+Before the demo takes place, consider making a list of the types of asset metric data your plant could generate.
 This will give you an idea of whether this system will work for your plant.
-Data types often used include: current/voltage, vibration patterns, motor acceleration and thermal data.
+Data types often used include: current, voltage, vibration patterns, motor acceleration and thermal data.

 How will this system collect that data?

 Different systems collect data in different ways.
 For example, MCSA allows sensors to be installed in the motor control cabinet, whereas handheld thermal sensors require the maintenance professional to physically inspect the machine (which might not be an option if the asset is located in an ATEX zone).